Professional Entry-Level Admissions Requirements and Selection Process

 Students accepted to Texas Woman’s University may declare as pre-dental hygiene majors; however, admission to the professional entry-level dental hygiene program is competitive based upon specific written criteria for admission consideration and specific written selection procedures.

 Process and Criteria for Admission Consideration

-- Application to TWU should be completed by December 1 for first round consideration and February 1 for second round consideration.
-Applications cannot be considered until the applicant has been accepted to TWU.
+- Application to TWU should be completed by December 1 for first round consideration and February 1 for second round consideration. applications.

 - Application materials, including fall transcripts, should be submitted to the Dental Hygiene Program by January 10th for the first round of interviews and selections.